vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 ### Background

 To get the current mode of the ventilation system, you can read the last triggered button from the ESP.
 The downside is, this wil not pick up the signal when another remote is used manually.
-For that purpose I use a BlitzWolf SHP-15 Zigbee smart power socket with power measurement for the MVS-15.
+For that purpose, I use a [BlitzWolf SHP-15](../buy/smart_home_best_buy_tips#smart-socket) Zigbee smart power socket with power measurement for the MVS-15.
 This will only work if your system use a normal 240V power adapter and not via a Periflex adapter.
 Based on the used power I can determine the current mode, and present that in Home Assistant via MQTT.

 | Mode | Power consumption |